.NET/C#

 If using Windows, MongoDB is installed at C:\Program Files\MongoDB by default.
 Add C:\Program Files\MongoDB\Server\<version_number>\bin to the Path environment variable.
 This change enables MongoDB access from anywhere on your development machine.

 Use the mongo Shell in the following steps to create a database, make collections, and store documents.
-For more information on mongo Shell commands, see Working with the mongo Shell.
+For more information on mongo Shell commands, see .

 1. Choose a directory on your development machine for storing the data.
 For example, C:\BooksData on Windows.
 Create the directory if it doesn't exist.
 The mongo Shell doesn't create new directories.